 repaired by former Protona employee Herbert Scheibner.

-Since then, Minifon has become a highly wanted collectors item.
+Since then, Minifon recorders have become highly wanted collectors items.

-One of the most important reasons for their downfall is probably the
+One of the most important reasons for the downfall of the Minifon

-introduction of the Compact Cassette by Philips in 1964.
+is probably the introduction of the Compact Cassette by

 It revolutionized the market for portable recording devices and

-Minifon inventor, Willi Draheim did not take any part in this.
+Minifon inventor, Willi Draheim did not take part in any of this.